Digital signal: In communications

 In digital communications, a digital signal is a continuous-time physical signal, alternating between a discrete number of waveforms, representing a bitstream.
-The shape of the waveform depends the transmission scheme, which may be either a line coding scheme allowing baseband transmission; or a digital modulation scheme, allowing passband transmission over long wires or over a limited radio frequency band.
-Such a carrier-modulated sine wave is considered a digital signal in literature on digital communications and data transmission, but considered as a bit stream converted to an analog signal in electronics and computer networking.
+The shape of the waveform depends on the transmission scheme, which may be either a line coding scheme allowing baseband transmission; or a digital modulation scheme, allowing passband transmission over long wires or over a limited radio frequency band.
+Such a carrier-modulated sine wave is considered a digital signal in literature on digital communications and data transmission, but considered as a bit stream converted to an analog signal in specific cases where the signal will be carried over a system meant for analog communication, such as an analog telephone line.

 In communications, sources of interference are usually present, and noise is frequently a significant problem.
 The effects of interference are typically minimized by filtering off interfering signals as much as possible and by using data redundancy.
 The main advantages of digital signals for communications are often considered to be noise immunity, and the ability, in many cases such as with audio and video data, to use data compression to greatly decrease the bandwidth that is required on the communication media.

 Logic voltage levels

 A waveform that switches representing the two states of a Boolean value (0 and 1, or low and high, or false and true) is referred to as a digital signal or logic signal or binary signal when it is interpreted in terms of only two possible digits.

 The two states are usually represented by some measurement of an electrical property: Voltage is the most common, but current is used in some logic families.
 Two ranges of voltages are typically defined for each logic family, which are frequently not directly adjacent.
-The signal is low when in the low range and high when in the high range, and in between the two ranges the behaviour can vary between different types of gates.
+The signal is low when in the low range and high when in the high range, and in between the two ranges the behavior can vary between different types of gates.

 The clock signal is a special digital signal that is used to synchronize many digital circuits.
 The image shown can be considered the waveform of a clock signal.
 Logic changes are triggered either by the rising edge or the falling edge.
 The rising edge is the transition from a low voltage (level 1 in the diagram) to a high voltage (level 2).
 The falling edge is the transition from a high voltage to a low one.

-Although in a highly simplified and idealized model of a digital circuit, we may wish for these transitions to occur instantaneously, no real world circuit is purely resistive and therefore no circuit can instantly change voltage levels.
+Although in a highly simplified and idealized model of a digital circuit, we may wish for these transitions to occur instantaneously, no real-world circuit is purely resistive and therefore no circuit can instantly change voltage levels.
 This means that during a short, finite transition time the output may not properly reflect the input, and will not correspond to either a logically high or low voltage.